micropython/micropython/README.md

 - unix/ -- a version of Micro Python that runs on Unix.
 - stm/ -- a version of Micro Python that runs on the Micro Python board with an STM32F405RG.
+- teensy/ -- a version of Micro Python that runs on the Teensy 3.1 (preliminary but functional).

 Additional components:
 - unix-cpy/ -- a version of Micro Python that outputs bytecode (for testing).
 - tests/ -- test framework and test scripts.
 - tools/ -- various tools.
+- examples/ -- a few example Python scripts.

 "make" is used to build the components, or "gmake" on BSD-based systems.
-You will also need bash and python3, and python2 for the stm port.
+You will also need bash and python (2.7 or 3.3) for the stm port.

 The Unix version
 ----------------